i-Moony/finwiki-university-website/src/content/lessons/0-metadata/3/lesson.md

     We conducted the survey to find out what students think about financial analysis.
 ---

+This is the survey we conducted to find out what students think about financial analysis.

+Each picture embeds the questions that was given to the students, possible answers and the pie chart depicting the answers.
 ![Are you employed?](./are-you-employed.png)

 ![What are you studying right now?](./what-are-you-studying.png)